-Unexpected news out of the United Kingdom this week: A new historical essay has revealed that Buckingham Palace actually sits on a site once famous for hosting a gay brothel and cruising ground.
+Unexpected news out of the United Kingdom: A new historical essay has revealed that Buckingham Palace actually sits on a site once famous for hosting a gay brothel and cruising ground.

 Norton also quotes another writer from the 1600s, John Wilmot, Earl of Rochester, who penned a poem about his love of linkboys–that is, young men tasked with carrying a torch alongside noblemen at night in the city: